SamArtGS/SamArtGS/README.md

-### 🐶 Hola!
+### 🐶 Hi!

-Soy Samuel, estudiante de la facultad de ingeniería.
-Si encuentras algo por aquí que te pueda servir, adelante.
+I am Samuel, computer engineer.
+If you find something around here that can help you, go ahead.

 [![SamArtGS's github stats](https://github-readme-stats.vercel.app/api?username=samartgs&show_icons=true&count_private=true&show_icons=true&include_all_commits=true)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 Cada día busco algo nuevo que aprender.
-- 👀 Busco colaborar con comunidades de desarrolladores.
+- 🔭 Everyday I look something new to learn.
-- 🍕 Vamos por Pizza.
+- 🍕 I really like Pizza.
 - 🤡  Si eres uno de mis alumnos, no te fusiles un proyecto anterior, plox xd.
-- 🚗 Me gusta viajar.
-- 👀 Hay repos de cursos que he dado en Proteco.
-Si hay algún error, por fa hazme un nuevo ISSUE (el buzón de quejas y sugerencias)
+- 👀 There are repos of courses I have given at Proteco.
+If there is any mistake, please, post a new ISSUE.
-- 🥖 Un bolillo.
+- 🥖 A bread.